mrsonne/hubit/examples/tanks/README.md

 ## Component contexts and index offset (`model2.yml`)
 To address the issues identified in `model1.yml` we must resort to two features namely component contexts and index offset.

+Component contexts limited to to one item => 0 dim and 1 dim problems. forward bla bla